slavkoss/fwphp/readme.md

 -----

-No more this class, only trait Db_allsites and :
+No more Dbconn_allsites class, only trait Db_allsites and :
 ```php
 <?php
 // J:\awww\www\zinc\Dbconn_allsites.php